Coin Price, Market Capitalization, Volume, Trust Score - What are they?

 Why is the market capitalization a question mark (?) for certain projects?

-An accurate market capitalization takes into account the available supply of a cryptoasset and CoinGecko works closely with project teams or coin developers to obtain such information.
-If there is a question mark, it means that we have insufficient information regarding the available supply or we have reasons to doubt the accuracy of such information.
+An accurate market capitalization takes into account the circulating supply of a cryptoasset and CoinGecko works closely with project teams or coin developers to obtain such information.
+If there is a question mark, it means that we have insufficient information regarding the circulating supply or we have reasons to doubt the accuracy of such information.
 The market capitalization metric is a continuous work in progress for us.